magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users.md

 3) **Resend activation** will resend the account activation email to the user's email box.

-4) **Login as Tenant administrator** opens the Thingsboard platform from the Tenant administrator UI.
+4) **Login as Tenant administrator** opens the IoT Hub platform from the Tenant administrator UI.

 5) The System Administrator can also **delete** the Tenant administrator from the tenants' users list.